Steps of the eviction process in Pennsylvania:

-Evicting a tenant in Pennsylvania can take around one to two months, depending on the reason for the eviction.
+Evicting a tenant in Pennsylvania can take around 1 to 2 months, depending on the reason for the eviction.
 If tenants file an appeal, the process can take longer.

 Grounds for an Eviction in Pennsylvania

 In Pennsylvania, a landlord cannot legally evict a tenant without cause.
-Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms or illegal activity.
-Even so, proper notice must first be given before ending the tenancy.
+Legal grounds to evict include:

 Grounds | Notice Period | Curable? |